pandeypiyush94/pandeypiyush94/README.md

 ---

 ## 🌐 What I’m Currently Working On
-I’m diving deeper into modern Android development practices, experimenting with **Compose Multiplatform** and enhancing cross-platform app development with **Kotlin Multiplatform**.
+I’m diving deeper into Modern Android Development practices, experimenting with **Compose Multiplatform** and enhancing cross-platform app development with **Kotlin Multiplatform**.

 ---